 The final mark in a given subject shall reflect all the observations and results available to the teacher.
 It provides the basis to judge the progress and level of attainment of the pupil.
 It is not necessarily an arithmetical average of the semester marks (two A marks and two B marks) but it may not be lower than the lowest, or higher than the highest.
 [10]

-There are three possible assessment modalities to base the B-mark on depending on the year and subject, namely a B-test, an Alternative Summative Assessment Task (ASAT) or a written examination (“compo”).
+There are three possible assessment modalities to determine the B-mark on depending on the year and subject, namely a B-test, an Alternative Summative Assessment Task (ASAT) or an Harmonised Examination.
 In s4 there are no written examinations.
-In s5, written examinations take place at the end of the second semester.
+In s5, harmonised examinations take place at the end of the second semester.
 The plan of assessment modalities is reviewed every school year.
-The plan of assessment modalities and the calendar of B-test and ASAT deadlines is communicated at the start of the school year.
-The “compo” calendar is in general communicated during the month of May.
+The plan of assessment modalities, the calendar of B-tests and ASAT deadlines are communicated during the months of September/October.

 http://www.euroschool.lu/site/secondary-exams-schedules/